Annual Report 2024

 Garden

 The garden is looking better than ever, the garden was judged as part of Didsbury in Bloom.
 We do not know the results yet.
-A big thank you to Helen Hampson, Rosemary Fielding, Hillary Lowe and Penny Robinson for all the work they put in throughout the year to keep it looking so good.
+A big thank you to Helen Hampson, Rosemary Fielding, Hilary Lowe and Penny Robinson for all the work they put in throughout the year to keep it looking so good.

 Chair